nikanjam/mail_transfer/README.md

 Email accounts found: user1, user2
 Do you want to restore old passwords? (yes/no): yes

-Output
+📤 Output

-Email accounts and their passwords (if newly generated) are saved to email_passwords.txt.
-Logs are written to /var/log/email_transfer.log.
+Email Accounts & Passwords: Saved to email_passwords.txt (if newly generated).
+Logs: Stored in /var/log/email_transfer.log for debugging.

-Notes
+⚠️ Notes

-Ensure you have write permissions to /var/log/ for logging.
+Ensure write access to /var/log/ for logging.
-The script deletes temporary extraction directories after completion.
+Temporary extraction directories are cleaned up after completion.
-For DirectAdmin, you may need to specify a port (default is 2222) when prompted.
+For DirectAdmin, specify a port (default: 2222) if prompted.

-Contributing
+🤝 Contributing
-Feel free to submit issues or pull requests to improve the tool.
-Suggestions for additional features or bug fixes are welcome!
+We welcome contributions!
+To get involved:

+Fork the repository.
+Submit a pull request with your changes.
+Report bugs or suggest features via issues.

-License
+📜 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.